 - For new water connections for residential properties your contractor will need to install a new water manifold (toby) when installing a new water connection to the public water supply main

-- For new water connections for commercial properties your contractor will need to install a new water meter ( and depending on the use of the building a backflow preventor) when installing a new water connection to the public water supply main
+- For new water connections for commercial properties your contractor will need to install a new water meter and a backflow preventor.

 Physical Connections to the Drainage Networks

-For new connections to the drainage networks in Hutt City, Upper Hutt City and Porirua City the physical connections to the drainage system must be undertaken by a registered drainlayer, and inspected by Wellington Water.
+For new connections to the drainage networks in Hutt City, Upper Hutt City, Porirua City and South Wairarapa the physical connections to the drainage system must be undertaken by a registered drainlayer, and inspected by Wellington Water.
 It is your responsibility to engage a registered drainlayer to do the physical connection and arrange for Wellington Water to undertake the required inspections.

 For new connections to the drainage networks in Wellington City a registered drainlayer constructs the new pipework to and exposes the main or connection point, but the physical connection to the public wastewater and stormwater networks is made by Wellington Water.
 It is your responsibility to engage a registered drainlayer to do the physical works up to but not including the connection and arrange with Wellington Water to undertake the required connection works and inspections.